Instagram marketing is essential to ecommerce businesses.

 The same is true of the Shopping Explore tab.

 These users could be browsing photos of koala bears – but they’re not.
 Instead, they’re actively choosing to browse Instagram Shop posts.
+This is an opportunity to attract their attention while they’re in “buying” mode.
+Major brownie points if you can get your products on their wishlist.

 Bottom line, Instagram Shops are a powerful way to boost your sales.
 So how can you start an Instagram Shop?